 - Free shipping (if possible).

-And now, let’s see what are the best sales promotion strategies.
+And now, let’s see what are the best sales promotion strategies in marketing.

 Sales promotions ideas & examples